la-haute-societe/ssh-deploy-release/README.md

         // Excute multiple commands (array) on the remote server
         execMultiple: (commands, done, showLog) => {},

+        /*
-        // Upload local src file to target on the remote server
+         * Upload local src file to target on the remote server.
+         * @param {string} src    The path to the file to upload.
+         *                        May be either absolute or relative to the current working directory.
+         * @param {string} target The path of the uploaded file on the remote server.
+         *                        Must include the filename.
+The full directory hierarchy to the target must already exist.
+         *                        May be either absolute or relative to the remote user home directory.
+         *                        We strongly encourage you to use `options.deployPath` in your target path to produce an absolute path.
+         */
         upload: (src, target, done) => {},

         // Create a symbolic link on the remote server